pratikcctech/MeshSegmentation/README.md

 - This application uses the Qt framework for the graphical user interface.
 - OpenGL is used for rendering the 3D mesh.

-## Contributing
-Feel free to contribute to the development of this 3D surface visualizer.
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.